brannondorsey/apibuilder/README.md

 ##Using the Data

-Because the API outputs data using `JSON` the results of an API http request can be loaded into a project written in almost any language.
-I have chosen to provide brief code examples using `PHP`, however, these code snippets outline the basics of loading and using your your data and easily apply to another language.
+Because the API outputs data using JSON the results of an API http request can be loaded into a project written in almost any language.
+I have chosen to provide brief code examples using `PHP`, however, these code snippets outline the basics of loading and using your API data and easily apply to another language.

 ```php
 <?php